One of my mentees put it better than I could have:

 Already writing for longer periods 2-3 days per week?
 Use the system below to gradually build up your practice on the other days.

-How to Build Your Daily Writing Habit from Scratch
+How to Establish Your Daily Writing Habit from Scratch

 Step 1: Gather Supplies